 Introduction to Memory Types

 Usually now the bottleneck is the network.
 One observation is that the remote latency of the disk is similar to the local disk latency (disk seek is the bottleneck, wire transfer is faster).
-One interesting observation is that rack memory and cluster memory seeks are faster than local disks!
+One interesting observation is that rack memory and cluster memory seeks are faster than local disks and they also have higher bandwidth!

 From Jeff Dean Tables: